hteumeuleu/caniemail/_features/css-background-image.md

 notes_by_num: {
     "1": "Partial.
 Not supported with non Gmail accounts.", "2": "Buggy.
 Requires at least one `<img>` element in the email to download all images.", "3": "Partial.
-Does not support multiple values declarations.", }
+Does not support multiple values.
+The comma between two values is removed."
+}
 ---